learn-co-curriculum/data-types-readme/README.md

 | Nil | nil | The word nil not surrounded by any quotes (then it would be a string!)|
 | Class | nil.class.class | Don't worry too much about this one!

-If you don't know what class some data type is, ou can just call `.class` on it.
+If you don't know what class some data type is, you can just call `.class` on it.

 For instance:
 ```ruby